antongeorgescu/alvianda-ai-dashboard/README.md

 # [2AID] Machine Learning Training & Predictor with Injectable Logic and Conformed Datasets

 ## Introduction
-**2AID** is an acrobym for **Alvianda Artificial Intelligence Dashboard**.
-It is a reusable and extensible machine learning framework that uses a set of popular algorithms to train models and enable predictions with a certian level of confidence.
+**2AID** is an acronym for **Alvianda Artificial Intelligence Dashboard**.
+It is a reusable and extensible machine learning framework that uses a set of popular algorithms to train models and enable predictions with a certain level of confidence.
 This framework is configurable and requires a minimal level of customization.

 ## Component View